 In order to perform a check, you can’t go directly to the Spamhaus site.
 A scan needs to be performed manually.
 Luckily, it’s super easy and just requires you to type in a link similar to the example below:

 Just type in this URL into your address bar, but replace

-If your site has been blacklisted, your IP address is displayed in red next to links of the sites that blacklisted your site’s IP address.
+If your site has been blocklisted, your IP address is displayed in red next to links of the sites that blocklisted your site’s IP address.